lyukio/graphql-mongoose-apolloserver/README.md

 # graphql-mongoose-apolloserver
-Projeto de estudos sobre as tecnologias GraphQL, Mongoose e a lib Apollo Server
+Project to study about GraphQL, Mongoose and Apollo Server lib